PhaedrusTheGreek/nhl-stats-elasticsearch/README.md

 Imports it into Elasticsearch by season or by game.

+1. Install Elasticsearch
-1. Install NodeJS
+2. Install NodeJS
-2. Run # npm install
+3. Run # npm install
-3. Run # ./clean.sh to erase any previous data and re-prepare the index
+4. Run # ./clean.sh to erase any previous data and re-prepare the index
-4. Run go.js to importing data as shown below
+5. Run go.js to importing data as shown below
-5. Import the dashboards.json file into Kibana
+6. Import the dashboards.json file into Kibana

 Usage:
 ```